 The Instructions to Form 5471 have several categories of filers.
-A determination of who falls within specific filer category (sometimes, more than one) is complex and not always straightforward.
-Taxpayers should carefully review the instructions to Form 5471 or talk to their qualified U.S. tax professional.
+A determination of who falls within a specific filer category (sometimes, more than one) is complex and not always straightforward.
+Taxpayers should carefully review the instructions to Form 5471 or talk to their qualified U.S. tax professionals.
 Ideally, taxpayers should find someone knowledgeable about U.S. international tax.

 Filing Guidelines For Form 5471

 When do I need to file?
-Form 5471 must be attached to taxpayer’s tax return and filed by the tax return filing due date (including extensions).
+Form 5471 must be attached to the taxpayer’s tax return and filed by the tax return filing due date (including extensions).
 For example, Form 1040, U.S. Individual Income Tax Return for the 2017 tax year will be generally due by April 17, 2018.

 What do I need to provide?
-In the instructions to Form 5471, depending on the category of filer, the taxpayer will need to provide the following information to the IRS (note that penalties equally apply for substantially incomplete forms):
+In the instructions to Form 5471, depending on the category of the filer, the taxpayer will need to provide the following information to the IRS (note that penalties equally apply for substantially incomplete forms):

 - Identifying information for the U.S. shareholder and the foreign corporation;

 - Information on dividends paid;

 - Transactions between the corporation and U.S. shareholders, and other related persons; and

 - Detail of any organization or reorganization of the corporation’s stock.